rskuipers/vagrant/README.md

 ## Usage

-This setup uses *lvh.me* which is a domainname which always refers to localhost.
+This setup uses *xip.io* which is a domainname which always refers to the IP put as a subdomain.
 In order to make your project accessible it needs to use one of the following directory structures:

     /vagrant/www/example/web
     /vagrant/www/example/public
     /vagrant/www/example

-Then you can access it using the following URL: http://example.lvh.me:8080/
+Then you can access it using the following URL: http://example.192.168.33.10.xip.io/

 ## Mailcatcher